aldretea118/BIO-410-Final-Project/README.md

     >(https://www.anaconda.com/docs/getting-started/miniconda/install/mac-cli-install)

 - Alighment using a package DECIPHER
-    >We aligned the sequences in R studio using package DECIPHER
+    >We aligned the raw data  sequences in R studio using package DECIPHER

 - Tree using ML method in a package DECIPHER
     >We created a phylogenetic tree using the DECIPHER package with the following code in R studio: